fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2024-12-04】[LedgerHQ / ledger\-live](https://github.com/LedgerHQ/ledger-live) - Mono\-repository for packages related to Ledger Live and its JavaScript ecosystem
 * 【2024-12-01】[xanderfrangos / twinkle\-tray](https://github.com/xanderfrangos/twinkle-tray) - Easily manage the brightness of your monitors in Windows from the system tray
 * 【2024-11-30】[besuper / TwitchNoSub](https://github.com/besuper/TwitchNoSub) - An extension to watch sub only VOD on Twitch
 * 【2024-11-28】[gnmyt / Nexterm](https://github.com/gnmyt/Nexterm) - The open source server management software for SSH, VNC & RDP